docker/docs/engine/security/trust/trust_delegation.md

 ### Using Universal Control Plane's Client Bundles

-Universal Control Plane manages cli and api access to its clusters through certificates generated in a Client Bundle.
+Universal Control Plane (UCP) manages CLI and API access to its clusters through certificates generated in a Client Bundle.
 These certificates and keys can be used as a delegation key pair.
 Within each client bundle there is a unique private key (`key.pem`) and x509 certificate containing a public key